It's true that bike helmets are unquestionably the most important accessories to include in your safety kit.

 While state and local bike helmet laws mainly target children, some states have law that affect cyclists of all ages.
 According to this article, there are 49 all-ages laws, which apply to all bike users.
 It’s important to note that these are not state laws, just local ordinances.

-Does It Mean I Can Ride My Bike Without a Helmet?
+Does It Mean It's Legal to Ride My Bike Without a Helmet?

 You can ride your bike without a helmet, as long as you’re not under 18.
 However, this doesn’t make you immune to physical trouble.